ctrlplusb/react-universally/docs/APPLICATION_CONFIG.md

 ## Environment Values

-Environment specific values are support via host system environment variables (e.g. `FOO=bar npm run start`) and/or by providing an "env" file.
+Environment specific values are support via host system environment variables (e.g. `FOO=bar yarn run start`) and/or by providing an "env" file.

 "env" files is an optional feature that is supported by the [`dotenv`](https://github.com/motdotla/dotenv) module.
 This module allows you to define files containing key/value pairs representing your required environment variables (e.g. `PORT=1337`).
 To use this feature create an `.env` file within the root of the project (we have provided an example file called `.env_example`, which contains all the environment variables this project currently relies on).